guzman-energy/intern_hiring/README.md

 1. pull this repo (easier than copy/pasting)

-2. For the TO DOs, please write your code underneath each You can makes changes in the main.py themselves or make a new .py file with you code
+2. For the TO DOs, please write your code underneath each You can makes changes in the main.py themselves or make a new .py file with your code

 3. Once you are satisfied with your code please email a zip file to chanley@guzmanenergy.com and sjbeuning@guzmanenergy.com